This chapter covers

 - Forecasting with Time-LLM

-- Applying Time-LLM for anomaly detection
+- Applying Time-LLM to anomaly detection

-In the previous chapter, we applied large language models directly on forecasting tasks.
-While it is definitely possible to make forecasts and detect anomalies using LLMs, they are still ill-suited for time series forecasting as they were not specifically trained for this type of task.
+In chapter 8, we applied large language models (LLMs) directly to forecasting tasks.
+Although it’s possible to use LLMs to make forecasts and detect anomalies, they’re still ill suited to time-series forecasting because they were not specifically trained for this type of task.
+To overcome this hurdle, researchers have proposed Time-LLM, a framework that reprograms existing large language models for time-series forecasting [1].

-A model is termed multimodal when it supports different types of data.
-For example, if we can feed an image and text to a model to get a certain output, then it is a multimodal model.
-Time-LLM enables multimodality as we can feed both time series data and a textual prompt to obtain forecasts.
+A model is multimodal when it supports different types of data.
+If we can feed an image and text to a model to get a certain output, for example, that model is multimodal.
+This type of model is especially useful when we want to enrich our forecasts with contextual data and have enough computing resources to reprogram an LLM.